JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 ## Create a TodoRepository Using the new SSDT provider in SQLProvider

 ### Installing SQLProvider from NuGet
-Next we will install SQLProvider to the Server project:
+Next we will install SQLProvider and System.Data.SqlClient to the Server project:
 - Open a new terminal
-- From the "SafeTodo" root folder: `dotnet paket add SQLProvider -p Server`*
+- From the "SafeTodo" root folder: `dotnet paket add SQLProvider -p Server`
-- Hit `CTRL`+`SHIFT`+`P` to bring up the console
-- Find and select `Database Projects: Create Project from Database`
+- From the "SafeTodo" root folder: `dotnet paket add System.Data.SqlClient -p Server`

 ### Initialize Type Provider
 Next we will wire up our type provider to generate database types based on the compiled .dacpac file.